back to guide

 Useful sites :

-african music
+african folk music

-In parts of West Africa, most notably in what is today Mali, Senegal and The Gambia, there were ( and still are ) individuals known as the griots, the African equivalent of the travelling minstrel, who moved from village to village telling jokes and stories, playing music, and giving his advice and wisdom.
-Often he carried a 'banjar', a cruder version of the modern banjo.
-The griot was regarded as a holy figure because of his special talent to play songs that could make you laugh or cry.
-During the years of the forced migration of African slaves to America a large number of griots are thought to have been brought over, but instead of singing the old village songs, they sang songs that expressed their fear, sadness and homesickness in this unfamiliar new land.
-These old songs and field hollers, modified as they passed through generations, became the basis of a new North American black music.
+In parts of West Africa, most notably in what is today Mali, Senegal and The Gambia, there were (and still are) individuals known as griots, the African equivalent of the travelling minstrel or troubadour, who moved from village to village telling jokes and stories, playing music, and giving out advice and wisdom.
+Often the griot carried a 'khalam' or a 'banjar', cruder versions of the modern banjo, and was regarded as a holy figure because of his or her special talent to play songs that could make you laugh or cry, to recite ancient stories, arbitrate, and generally act as a conduit for an unseen spiritual power.

 {back} {next}